Skrazzo/Picuss/README.md

 For picuss env see `docker/env_file`
 For AI see `Yolo/tags.env` but its already set for docker.
 Only thing you should be touching is confidence in object recognition.

+### Database setup (**important before first run**)

+Currently docker will use sqlite database, and default location is `picuss-data/database.sqlite` for it to work nicely, we need to run `mkdir picuss-data && touch picuss-data/database.sqlite`.
+Which will create picuss-data folder, and create empty database file.
+It is important for proper mount in docker.
+If you want to change the path to the database, do the same steps accordingly to the changed directory.

 ### Https errors

 When I was setting it up, I tried to proxy it via caddy, and I had issue where laravel would set urls to http, and it would get blocked because I was on https.